 The drawbacks are the lack of authentication management (github issue).
-For this reason, you need to be extra careful and set-up a reverse proxy (or a VPN) to secure the access to your IDE or switching to CodeEnvy.
+For this reason, you need to be extra careful and set up a reverse proxy (or a VPN) to secure access to your IDE or switching to CodeEnvy.

 About the installation, I will evoke it in a future article, so please stay informed.